 Construction of the stadium and sports precinct

-In July 2014 WESTADIUM was appointed to design, build, finance and maintain the new Stadium and Sports precinct.
+In July 2014 WESTADIUM was appointed to design, build, finance and maintain the Stadium and Sports precinct.
 Their design meets the State’s minimum requirements for a world-class stadium in a parkland setting with a uniquely Western Australian focus.

 Features of the five tiered Stadium include an exceptional view of the pitch, two 240m2 giant screens – currently some of the largest in Australia and a unique façade that reflects the State’s mining heritage by day and utilises state-of-the-art LED lights to show the home team colours by night.